Emily H. Woodmansee: Early life

 In 1856 Emily and her sister Julia sailed for the United States aboard the Thornton in the Latter-day Saint company under James G. Willie.
 The Hill girls crossed the plains in the Willie Handcart Company.

 Marriage and children

 In 1857, Emily married Dr. William G. Mills.
 He later left on a mission to England.
 After returning to the United States with money he had raised from church members in England, he denounced the church and abandoned his families; Emily never saw him again.

 In 1864, she married Joseph Woodmansee.
-They had eight children together and one adopted daughter Allie Bray whom they raised to marriage in 1870.
+They had eight children together and one adopted daughter named Allie Bray.

 Pursuits

 Woodmansee wrote a "Hand-cart Song" that captured the cheerful mood of the Saints as they started westward.
 Woodmansee wrote a poem about the sufferings in the handcart experience, drawing from her firsthand knowledge, in 1881.
 Woodmansee wrote a poem for the "Mormon" Women's Protest of March 6, 1886 against the Edmunds–Tucker Act.
 Woodmansee wrote the Jubilee hymn for the Sunday School.
 Her works were published in the Improvement Era, the Young Woman's Journal and the Women's Exponent.

 She served as the treasurer for the Women's Cooperative Store and was involved in the Women's Suffrage Movement.
 Woodmansee was involved in the real estate business in Salt Lake City, Utah.